syedatayyabasource/Webora-Capstone-Production-App/README.md

 The solution was to enforce permissions on the backend as well as the frontend.
 This prevents users from gaining additional access by changing a URL or sending restricted API requests directly.

-## Deployment

-See `DEPLOYMENT.md` for deployment instructions and environment configuration.

----

 **Webora**
 Website Operations & Client Workspace
 Developed by Tayyaba Zahra